Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 \subsubsection{Mapping between disc and torus states}

-By comparing Tables~\ref{tab:torus1} and \ref{tab:disc1} we see that on the disc, we compute scaling dimensions which correspond to those obtained for trivial flux through the torus.
-The reason for this may be seen by comparing Figs.~\ref{fig:anyonstates_sphere}(iv) and \fref{fig:torusstates}(ii).
-By restricting the flux through the torus $\tilde{x}_n$ in basis $B_2$ to be $\mbb{I}$, we obtain a fusion tree identical to that of \fref{fig:anyonstates_sphere}(iv).
-The action of the translation-invariant Hamiltonian
+By comparing Tables~\ref{tab:torus1} and \ref{tab:disc1} we see that on the disc with trivial boundary charge, we compute scaling dimensions which correspond to those obtained for trivial flux through the torus.\footnote{The situations corresponding to the disc with non-trivial boundary charge are discussed in {\rcite{pfeifer2012}}} The reason for this may be seen by comparing Figs.~\ref{fig:anyonstates_sphere}(iv) and \fref{fig:torusstates}(ii).
+Without specialising to Fibonacci anyons, we note that for any anyon model, if we restrict the flux through the torus ${x}_n$ in ``outside'' basis $B_2$ to be $\mbb{I}$, we obtain a fusion tree identical to that of \fref{fig:anyonstates_sphere}(iv).
+The action of a general translation-invariant Hamiltonian

 where $\mrm{X}$ stands for $\mrm{T}$ on the torus and $\mrm{D}$ on the disc is therefore equivalent in both cases, and we obtain the observed correspondences between the energy spectrum of the torus and the disc.